 You will be expected to remove your shoes when you enter a Taiwanese home.
 The reason is more practical than traditional, since it helps to keep the inside clean.

 You should tip service people such as porters and hair stylists, but don't tip taxi drivers or in restaurants.
-Larger restaurants will add a 10 percent service charge and a 5 percent value-added tax to your bill.
+Larger restaurants will add a 10 percent service charge to your bill.

 Boasting vs. Modesty